chaostreff-flensburg/cad-library/README.md

 ## File types

 * `.stl`
-  Wikipedia: STL files describe only the surface geometry of a three-dimensional object without any representation of color, texture or other common CAD model attributes.
+  STL files describe only the surface geometry of a three-dimensional object without any representation of color, texture or other common CAD model attributes. - Wikipedia
 * `.prt`
   PRT files are the default file format of the Siemens NX UGRAF CAD Design modeler.